Spending Christmas Overseas – it’s tough but it’s my choice

 - Spent a week on a company credit card in Singapore

-– And now I’m off to North Korea in 3 weeks, and then to the ice festival in Haerbin, China
+- And now I’m off to North Korea as a tourist in 3 weeks, and then to the ice festival in Harbin, China

 So do I want to be at home at Christmas?
 Absolutely.
 Do I feel homesick around the festive period?
 Yes sir.
 Would I swap my lifestyle just to avoid a day or two of sadness each year?
 Categorically not.
 Christmas can wait for me, my youth certainly won’t.
 Happy travels and merry Christmas folks!